Enrolled students often have additional requests or questions about changing their student status.

 The information on this page should help you find answers to the most common questions.

 If you need additional support, please email firstname.lastname@example.org.

-Graduate students may audit graduate courses, with permission of the instructor, senior supervisor and graduate program chair of the student's department.
+Graduate students may audit courses, with permission of the instructor, senior supervisor and graduate program chair of the student's department.
 Such audits are recorded as AU on the student’s transcript.

 Prior to enrolment, the student and instructor must agree on the requirements for auditing the class.
 These requirements must include regular attendance at class meetings, completion of readings and participation in class activities.

 Audited courses will not count toward degree requirements.

 A student may change enrolment status in a course from audit to regular enrolment, or from regular enrolment to audit until the deadline for late enrolment for the term.
 Normally, no further change in enrolment status will be permitted after that date.

 To audit a course please fill out the Graduate Course Change form.

 Undergraduate course enrollment